apache/arrow/docs/source/cpp/env_vars.rst

       compile-time CMake variables for controlling SIMD: ``ARROW_SIMD_LEVEL`` and ``ARROW_RUNTIME_SIMD_LEVEL``.

-      The ``ARROW_SIMD_LEVEL`` variable sets the maximum SIMD level at the compiler level.
+      The ``ARROW_SIMD_LEVEL`` variable sets the minimum supported SIMD level at the compiler level.
+This works by passing the appropriate target architecture flag, such as ``-march=haswell`` for AVX2, to the compiler.
 Unlike runtime dispatch, compile-time SIMD optimizations cannot be changed at runtime (for example, if you compile Arrow C++ with AVX512 enabled, the resulting binary will only run on AVX512-enabled CPUs).
 Setting ``ARROW_USER_SIMD_LEVEL=NONE`` prevents the execution of